-Ahab, Obadiah, Elijah and Jezebel
+Ahab, Obadiah, Elijah, and Jezebel

-At one point during Ahab’s rule his wife Jezebel was killing God’s prophets.
+At one point during Ahab’s rule, his wife Jezebel was killing God’s prophets.
 King Ahab didn’t care about what she was doing because he was worshipping Baal.
 God sent a prophet named Elijah to resolve this situation.
 Before Elijah confronted the King Ahab, the king had one of his chief servants, named Obadiah, to find some grass or vegetation for the king’s animals.
 The land of Israel was experiencing a severe famine at the time.
 Obadiah did what the king had commanded him.

-Obadiah began to search Israel for some green pastures and while he was out performing his duties he met up with Elijah.
+Obadiah began to search Israel for some green pastures and while he was out performing his duties, he met up with Elijah.
 Obadiah was a godly man who hid many prophets away from Jezebel.
 When Obadiah saw Elijah he bowed to him and they started to talk.
 Elijah told Obadiah to tell Ahab that he was going to pay him a visit.
 Obadiah was afraid to tell King Ahab because the king and Jezebel had wanted to capture Elijah since he was the leader of the prophets.
 Ultimately, Obadiah did as Elijah told him to and Ahab met up with him.
 So Elijah confronted Ahab and told him that him to summon the prophets of Baal.
-There was showdown between the prophet of God and the false prophets.
+There was a showdown between the prophet of God and the false prophets.
 Elijah won this confrontation.
-This was a major blow dealt to his kingdom because Elijah proved that God was stronger than Baal.
+This was a major blow that was dealt to his kingdom since Elijah proved that God was stronger than Baal.

 Naboth was a Jezreelite who lived in Israel during the reign of Ahab.
 King Ahab wanted his vineyard because it was beautiful and it was located near his royal palace.
 King Ahab wanted to pay Naboth for his vineyard or exchange it for another vineyard.
 Naboth refused to part with it because it was a family plot.
 King Ahab became upset and was depressed about the situation.
 His wife Jezebel told him that she would get Naboth’s land.
 She devised a scheme where two men bore a false witness against Naboth claiming that he cursed God and the king.
 The people stoned Naboth for these sins.
 Jezebel then told King Ahab to take his land because he was dead.
 God once again used Elijah to inform King Ahab that dogs will lick up his blood in the same spot where Naboth died.
 Elijah also tells Ahab about Jezebel’s fate as well.
-Ultimately, King Ahab lost his life at the battle of Ramoth Gilead.
+Ultimately, King Ahab lost his life at the battle of Ramoth-Gilead.
 His blood that was washed off of his chariot was licked up by dogs in the city of Samaria in the same place where Naboth was unjustly killed.

-1 Kings 16: 29 – 33 Ahab becomes king of Israel.
+- 1 Kings 16: 29 – 33 Ahab becomes king of Israel.

 - 1 Kings 18 King Ahab and the prophets of Baal versus Elijah the Prophet on Mt.
 Carmel.